LLNL/axom/src/axom/multimat/docs/sphinx/multimat_materials.rst

 Volume fractions are stored in MultiMat as a field and fields have an added concept of sparsity.
 Fields can provide data for every possible cell/material pair; this is called a dense field.
-Dense fields are easy to understand since they have values for every cell/material pair and they take more memory since zeroes must be provided even for invalid cell/material pairs.
-Fields can also be sparse, which eliminates the zeroes where a material does not exist.
+Dense fields are easy to understand: they have values for every cell/material pair, even for materials that are not actually present.
+Fields can also be sparse, saving memory by eliminating the zeroes where a material does not exist.

 Volume fraction data are provided to MultiMat wrapped in an ``axom::ArrayView`` object, which provides the default values for the volume fractions.
 The *ArrayView* is passed